 As already mentioned above, acute stress can be healthy as it helps in procrastination, but sometimes it becomes quite difficult to handle chronic stress.
 Chronic stress has said to cause a number of harmful effects.
 But this type of stress can be managed in a number of ways by using different techniques.
 Some of these techniques are as follows:

-- Relaxation Exercises: Relaxation techniques such as deep breathing, imagery, meditation etc helps relax muscles, slow down breathing, stabilize heart rate and blood pressure.
-As our muscles usually tighten during stressful situation and we face other symptoms such palpitation etc, these relaxing exercises will help our body calm down and reduce stress.
+- Relaxation Exercises: Relaxation techniques such as deep breathing, imagery, meditation, etc helps relax muscles, slow down breathing, stabilize heart rate and blood pressure.
+As our muscles usually tighten during a stressful situation and we face other symptoms such as palpitation etc, these relaxing exercises will help our body calm down and reduce stress.

 - Exercise: Going for a walk, jogging, yoga, plates all these basic forms of exercise also help with stress management and muscle relaxation.
 It also provides distraction and increases blood flow to the brain for better reasoning and rational decisions.